splunk/public-o11y-docs/sp-oncall/spoc-integrations/manage-victorops-using-terraform.rst

 Steps to get started
 --------------------

-If you don’t already have Terraform installed, go through the instructions here: https://learn.hashicorp.com/tutorials/terraform/install-cli
+If you don't already have Terraform installed, go through the instructions here: https://learn.hashicorp.com/tutorials/terraform/install-cli